Showa Twin Chamber 49mm conventional forks 96-98 RM125/250 + inverted Showas // RM & DRZ400 shocks & DRZ400 49mm forks!

 The DRZ400 clevis made contact with the top of the KDX's suspension linkage rocker at top-out, but I was still able to tilt the shock forward to get the frame's upper shock mounting bolt through the shock, although it does need filed slightly.

-The '01-'04 RM clevis, with it's rocker mounting bolt holes drilled 5.5mm higher, won't even cone close to tilting forward to bolt unto the upper frame mount without some significant filing and dremel work to bevel the front facing horizontal surface crotch edge of the clevis.
+The '01-'04 RM clevis, with it's rocker mounting bolt holes located 5.5mm higher (shorter clevis), won't even come close to tilting forward to bolt unto the upper frame mount without some significant filing and dremel work to bevel the front facing horizontal surface crotch edge of the clevis.

-The '98 RM shock looks great installed, but is a close fit in a few areas of the frame, one which I'd massage by grinding off unnecessary metal.
+The '98 RM shock looks great installed, but is a close fit in a few areas of the frame, one which really needs massage by grinding off unnecessary metal on the edge of the flat steel stock making up the upper shock mounting point on the frame, the lower right rear side needs a bit of excess trimmed off to not rub the shock body when topped out.

-Reservoir clearance on the '98 RM250 shock is close to the frame, but works.
-I'd have no issue heating the frame with my oxy-acetylene torch and dimpling it with a ball peen hammer here to gain more clearance, but probably never necessary, as with the full weight of the bike on the ground, the shock will swing backwards.
+Reservoir clearance on the '98 RM125/250 shock is close to the frame, but clears and works.
+With the full weight of the bike on the ground, the shock will swing backwards, giving more clearance.
 The modern Showa 50mm shock is such a significant upgrade that I'll go to great lengths to make it fit perfectly.

 .